First Nation Lives On the Line – SCO Grand Chief

 “Let me be very clear, our lives are literally on the line,” said SCO Grand Chief Jerry Daniels.
 “It is obvious at the provincial level that the pandemic response is beyond inadequate and now our critical care resources are on the verge of collapse.”

-The Grand Chief’s demands come on the heels of an open letter sent to the premier of Manitoba yesterday from more than 200 doctors stating that the province’s public health system is overwhelmed.
+The Grand Chief’s demands come on the heels of an open letter (PDF) sent to the premier of Manitoba yesterday from more than 200 doctors stating that the province’s public health system is overwhelmed.